ipaxos/ethernaut/README.md

 ![Ethernaut](ethernaut.png)

-First, create a Infura Rinkeby project https://infura.io/dashboard and add the https endpoint to the .env file.
+First, create an Infura Rinkeby project at https://infura.io and add the https endpoint to the .env file.

 * Change directory to a specific level AND update `brownie-config.yaml` with the Ethernaut instance address: